arjunrama403a/life-expectancy-gdp/README.md

 # life-expectancy-gdp
-This repositery is a my data visualization portofolio project from codeacademy
+This repository is a my data visualization portofolio project from codeacademy